-By accepting theagreement, you state that the knowledge of the English language is sufficient to complete the course.
-A confirmation mail will be received on your enrollment.
-You can also contact the Registry Department to confirm the enrollment status with the awarding body.
-If you have any sponsor to pay fees, or you have not met the entry requirements, or if your payment is not completed as contract; you will receive a "conditional offer letter", and your enrollment will not be processed and you will not receive the welcome mail until you meet to settle the conditions in the letter.
+By accepting the agreement, you state that the knowledge of the English language is sufficient to complete the course.
+A confirmation mail will be received on your enrolment.
+You can also contact the Registry Department to confirm the enrolment status with the awarding body.
+If you have any sponsor to pay fees, or you have not met the entry requirements, or if your payment is not completed as contract; you will receive a "conditional offer letter", and your enrolment will not be processed and you will not receive the welcome mail until you meet to settle the conditions in the letter.
 You are requested to update any changes you make in your profile (name, address, contact number or e-mail address) not later than five days after registration.

 Course and registration fees are including the registration in the relevant awarding body or university, the examination/assignment and other fees charged by it, but exclusive of resubmission, resit, postage, or deferral fees, and any additional costs (e.g. accommodation) which you may incur whilst a student of ours.

-Any reduction in course fee is not allowed for the late enrollment of the student, and the student will be required to pay an additional late enrollment fee.
+Any reduction in course fee is not allowed for the late enrolment of the student, and the student will be required to pay an additional late enrolment fee.
 For any outstanding fees, students are responsible for interests and penalties if the sponsor fails to pay the fees on time.

 Please see the ‘fees’ section of our website for details of the amounts payable for your course and registration fees.

 Please be warned that you must pay any charges incurred by our bank or the bank of the sender of your fees.